 Stroke Patient is designed specifically for patients recovering from a stroke, their families and their friends.
 It helps to explain strokes, available treatments and the hospital care process.
-Free IOS.
+IOS, fee-based.

 Constant Therapy is a solution for personalized therapy to help with speech, language, cognition, attention, memory & learning disorders.
 People who have had a stroke can benefit from this program with access to 15,000+ items across 60 task categories & 10 difficulty levels.
 Free IOS and Android for first month subscription.

-<30 Days assists with developing a healthy lifestyle by suggesting daily challenges, giving reminders, encouragement, and social support.
-FreeOS.
+<30 Days assists with developing a healthy lifestyle by suggesting daily challenges, giving reminders, encouragement, and social support. free iOS.

 These apps by Lingraphica provide communication and practice exercises for adults with aphasia.
 All the apps are free for iOS.